Monkey: Relationship with humans

 Macaque on a "Please do not feed monkeys" sign in Ko Chang, Thailand.

 Sign at a store in Swyambhunath, Bagmati, Nepal, which reads "Monkey's Food is Available here".
 Some places use their monkey population as a tourist attraction.

 The many species of monkey have varied relationships with humans.
 Some are kept as pets, others used as model organisms in laboratories or in space missions.
-They may be killed in monkey drives (when they threaten agriculture) or used as service animals for the disabled.
+They may be killed in monkey drives (when they threaten agriculture) or used as service animals for disabled people.

 In some areas, some species of monkey are considered agricultural pests, and can cause extensive damage to commercial and subsistence crops.
 This can have important implications for the conservation of endangered species, which may be subject to persecution.
 In some instances farmers' perceptions of the damage may exceed the actual damage.
 Monkeys that have become habituated to human presence in tourist locations may also be considered pests, attacking tourists.